WPBrewer/wpbr-payuni-payment/readme.txt

 License: GPLv2 or later.
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-Accept payments via PAYUNi payment for your ecommerce store.
+Accept payments via PAYUNi payment for your WooCommerce store.

 This plugin integrates with PAYUNi's UNiPaypage (UPP) service, which redirects the customer to the payment page when the customer places an order.

 == Description ==

 Pay with PAYUNi allows you to provide PAYUNi payment gateway for the customers.
-This plugin

 Major features include: